arosbio/cpsign_docs/docs/source/sections/publish_models.md

 ### 1.1 Set up the Docker build

 To publish your models at Serve they have two hard requirements;
-- The container must run as user 1000
+- The container must run as user `1000`
 - The container must have a start-up script called `start-script.sh` that should be used as entrypoint

 Unfortunately these requirements forces the Docker build to be a bit more complex as the default user from the jetty base images is user `"jetty"` with id `999`.
-To comply with these requirements follow these steps:
+To comply with the requirements posed by Serve follow these steps:

 1. Create a new directory in your repository that will serve as build directory for the Docker image.
-2. Place your CPSign built model in the build directory.
+2. Place your model that you want to deploy in the build directory.
 3. Download and place the [Dockerfile](extras/Dockerfile) in your build directory.
 You need to replace all values inside square brackets, the ones starting with `[OPTIONAL ` can be removed. **Note:** the `[SERVER-TYPE]` must match with your model type, see available types at [CPSign predict services](https://github.com/orgs/arosbio/packages?repo_name=cpsign_predict_services).
 In case you want to serve the Swagger UI and [Draw UI](#introduction) as part of your service, specify a tag with a `-full` suffix.
 For an example of a complete Dockerfile look at our example project [cpLogD-v2.0 Dockerfile](https://github.com/pharmbio/cplogd-v2.0/blob/main/generate_service/Dockerfile). **Note:** the line `LABEL org.opencontainers.image.source=[URL TO YOUR GITHUB REPO]` is **required** for GitHub to be able to link the images to your own repository.
-4. Download the [start-script.sh](extras/start-script.sh) and place it in your build directory.
+4. Download the [start-script.sh](extras/start-script.sh) and place it in your build directory (you do not have to make any updates to it).

 Now it is time to build the image, either follow [build remotely](#12-build-image-remotely-on-github) or [build locally](#12-build-image-locally).